Clarke's Third Law: Any sufficiently advanced technology is indistinguishable from magic.Numenera

 - Shock and Awe: Anyone who takes the Rides the Lightning character focus gets the ability to shock people with their touch, hurl lightning bolts around, the ability to fly and teleport using electricity, and a big sack of batteries.

-- Space Elevator: The Beanstalk, in the northern section of the Beyond, is almost certainly one of these.
+- Space Elevator: It's implied that The Beanstalk, a massive metal and glass tower in the northern section of the Beyond, was once one of these.

 - Spider Tank: The dread destroyers are living versions of these, possessing brains and organs inside a self-repairing metal hull.
 They're sufficiently well-armed to be able to take out cities by themselves, can scale vertical surfaces, and move very fast in the water.